 3. Less is More

 A virtual event is much, much shorter than a live event.
 Thirty minutes is a good length, more than 60 minutes and boy there better be a good reason for the audience to stay watching.

 4. Choose a Suitable Technical Supplier

 There are two big technical challenges that you need to overcome, and you will probably need to recruit a technical supplier, or suppliers, to help you.
-The first thing is work out who is going to host the event (the website that your invited audience will log into).
+The first thing is to work out who is going to host the event (the website that your invited audience will log into).

 Select a supplier with a rock-solid track record.
-A reputable supplier will let you contact some of their customers to check the voracity of their claims.
+A reputable supplier will let you contact some of the customers to check the veracity of their claims.
 The second thing that you need is a supplier who will help you orchestrate all the creative elements (PowerPoint, music, video, graphics, presenters, etc.).
 If you're clever, then you'll find one supplier who can deliver the whole turnkey package.
 But be wary: Everybody claims that they can deliver technical and creative excellence, but few can.